Skip to content

 raise NotImplementedError(

-"Aberrated Apertures can not use the .calculate() method because "
+"Aberrated Apertures cannot use the .calculate() method because "

 "they need coords to be generated on. please use "